Assessing Relative Volatility/Intermittency/Energy Dissipation: Application to turbulence data

 To understand what kind of intermittency the tests are detecting in the data, we look into two extremal cases, the 27th and 40th subperiods (the red bars in Figure \ref{inference1}(b) and (c)).
 To this end, we plot the realised relative energy dissipations, with $\delta = 80$ ms, during the 27th and 40th subperiods in Figure \ref{inference}(a) and (b), respectively.
-We also include the pointwise confidence intervals, the p-values of the homoskedasticity tests, and as a reference, the realised relative energy dissipations using the smallest possible lag $\delta = 0.2$ ms. While the realised relative energy dissipations exhibit a slight discrepancy between the lags $\delta = 80$ ms and $\delta = 0.2$ ms, it is clear that 40th subperiod indeed contains significant intermittency, whereas the during the 27th subperiod, the (accumulated) realised relative energy dissipation grows nearly linearly.
+We also include the pointwise confidence intervals, the p-values of the homoskedasticity tests, and as a reference, the realised relative quadratic variations using the smallest possible lag $\delta = 0.2$ ms. While the realised relative quadratic variations exhibit a slight discrepancy between the lags $\delta = 80$ ms and $\delta = 0.2$ ms, it is clear that 40th subperiod indeed contains significant intermittency, whereas during the 27th subperiod, the (accumulated) realised relative energy dissipation grows nearly linearly.